thebabush/WriteUpz/2017_DSU_UNK_Reverse_Engineering/README.md

 This is similar to the previous, but more complicated.
-Special care must be taken to avoid eval'ing code which we don't control, but I managed to solve with the same "eval => print" style.
+Special care must be taken to avoid eval'ing code which we don't control, but I managed to solve it with the same "eval => print" style.

 By the way, printing stuff as you go is also a technique which works for simple javascript challenges.